Seasonal changes creep up on us each and every year, yet somehow the coughing, sniffling, and sore throat still takes us by surprise.

-Sugar plays a significant role in the deterioration of immune system strength.
-As it’s related to many adverse health conditions, eliminating—or at least reducing—sugar intake in your diet is the greatest tool a person has in achieving a healthy immune system.
+Simple sugars from highly processed foods play a significant role in the deterioration of immune system strength.
+As it’s related to many adverse health conditions, eliminating—or at least reducing— this kind of sugar intake in your diet is the greatest tool a person has in achieving a healthy immune system.
 We have an affinity for adding sugar to our diet in places where it doesn’t need to exist.
 Healthy foods easily take an unhealthy turn with the addition of unnecessary sugar.
 It’s a healthy lifestyle inhibitor that can easily be eliminated.

 Sleep and exercise also factor heavily into a healthy lifestyle.
 Clinical studies show that exercise aids in increasing lifespans, comfort, and mobility as we age.
 Sleep plays an essential role in supporting a healthy immune system, as well as normal weight and healthy aging.

 Healthy living and optimized immune system functionality come down to understanding your body and what it needs.
-Band-aid solutions, such as treating symptoms instead of getting to the root of health issues, only increase system distress over time.
-Supporting a healthy immune system comes from building a solid foundation of gut health and immune system support through diet, exercise, and supplements.
-These simple, yet fundamental changes can help to equip your body with the tools it needs to stay healthy throughout your life.
+Band-aid solutions that don't get to the root of health issues only increase system distress over time.
+Supporting a healthy immune system comes from building a solid foundation of gut health and immune system support through diet, exercise, and supplements.* These simple, yet fundamental changes can help to equip your body with the tools it needs to stay healthy throughout your life.

 Fred Pescatore, MD, is a traditionally trained physician practicing nutritional medicine.
 To pursue his vision of a more personalized and healthful program, Dr. Pescatore opened Partners in Integrative Medicine.
 He is the author of several important books, including his newest book, The Hamptons Diet Cookbook, the follow up to his NY Times best seller The Hamptons Diet.
 He was the Associate Medical Director at the famed Atkins Center for five years.
 He is the President of the AHCC Research Association, President of the International and American Association of Clinical Nutritionists and is a member of the National Association of Physician Broadcasters, amongst other organizations.
 For more information, visit www.hamptonsdiet.com.